numbers1234567/logical-frogger/README.md

  5. The river is much wider than you would ever see in a normal game of Frogger
  6. Exact position and velocity values are given

 This way, play is more focused on analysis and forward-thinking rather than timing.
 I want to implement an auto player which will always find the shortest possible time the game can be won.

+The key here is the fact that velocities are rational, so the LCM of these values play a role.